sparkfabrik/company-playbook/content/guides/an-effective-onboarding-structure.md

 **For the employee:**

 * Gain a basic but complete understanding of the mentioned workflow and tools
-* Have a clear idea of the social geography of the team she works with and of Sparkfabrik in general
+* Have a clear idea of the social geography of the team they work with and of Sparkfabrik in general
-* Knowing how to track her time and communicate on the right channels
+* Knowing how to track their time and communicate using the right channels

 ### For the first month

 **For the employee:**

-* Have contributed a significant improvement (epic, milestone, etc) to the project she is working on
+* Have contributed a significant improvement (epic, milestone, etc) to the project they're working on
-* Celebrate the achievement by showing her work to the company, with a quick internal talk
+* Celebrate the achievement by showing their work to the company, with a quick internal talk
 * Consolidate its position in the team as an autonomous part of the productive process

 ## Checkpoints

 ### Two-weeks after joining

-HR will schedule a call around this deadline with the new employee and her buddy to:
+HR will schedule a call around this deadline with the new employee and their buddy to:

 * Check the progress on the mentioned goals
 * Take note of the actions necessary to fill any gaps